montanablood27/team-open/mariana.md

 This year, Ártica will launch the third edition of their massive open online course "Art and Culture in circulation,” along with [Vía Libre Foundation](http://www.vialibre.org.ar/) from Argentina.

 “We are committed to Ártica’s growth,” says Mariana.
 “It is happening in the form of a rhizome, helping to germinate related cultural projects in the region, with which we can continue building a free and open culture together.”
-Under Creative Commons licensing, Ártica is continuing to build this open culture backed by a legally sound method to easily disseminate knowledge.
+Under Creative Commons licensing, Ártica and its users are building this open culture by allowing anyone to use and contribute to a history of shared knowledge, innovation, and creativity.